-The following Environment guidance note Produced in partnership with Ardea International provides comprehensive and up to date legal information covering:
+The following Environment practice note produced in partnership with Ardea International provides comprehensive and up to date legal information covering:

 ISO 14001:2015 is an internationally accepted standard that defines the requirements for establishing, implementing and operating an environmental management system (EMS).
 It is part of the ISO 14000 family of standards for managing environmental responsibilities.
 It aims to provide a structured approach to planning, implementing and managing an EMS.
 It is not a regulation or legally required standard, but a set of formal documented procedures subject to third party audit and verification.
 The guidance for use of the standard states that it can be used, either in whole or in part, to systematically improve environmental management.